 While we might think our experience with alcohol is unique, it often isn’t.
 We all have had fears about stopping drinking and who we’ll become after the fact.
 Typically, those fears fall into the following categories:

-- Fear of not being able to have fun without alcohol
+- Fear of not being able to have fun without booze

 - Fear of social anxiety